 I felt defeated and upset.
 I wanted to learn guitar so badly, and I knew many people who had improved much faster than I was.
 I definitely didn’t have ANY natural talent.
 When I just started learning, I tensed up so much that my back hurt and I could barely string even a couple chords together.

 Rochester’s School of Guitar does not offer a commodity service.
-The service, method, and experience that you receive here will be totally different from that being offered by any other school in Rochester that is currently offering guitar lessons.
+The service, method, and experience that you receive here will be totally different from that being offered by any other school in Rochester offering guitar lessons.
 When taking lessons at Rochester’s School of Guitar, you will also benefit from:

 No more winged lessons.
 At Rochester’s School of Guitar, the teacher tells you what to learn.
 You don’t tell a math teacher how to teach you math, so you shouldn’t have to tell a guitar teacher how to teach guitar.